 Over time, our approach to honeymoons has evolved as much as our views on marriage itself.
-Where once you were lucky to get a single night in a so-so seaside hotel, now you can spend a week staring out across the caldera-speckled coast of Santorini, or a month drinking in the winelands and wildlife of South Africa.
+Where once you were lucky to get a single night in a so-so seaside hotel, now you can spend a week staring out across the caldera-speckled coast of Santorini or fortnight safari-spotting in South Africa.
 And while a beach honeymoon may seem like the obvious choice, there are now also minimoons to make your heart melt, bucolic breaks in the countryside and escapes in the wild for adventure-seeking couples, too.

 Why go?
-For the chance to combine Cape Town with the upmarket beach suburb of Clifton, before heading out to the vine-laced winelands and on to the marine-rich waters of Hermanus.
+For the chance to hang out in Cape Town’s upmarket beach suburb of Clifton, before heading out to the vine-laced winelands and on to the marine-rich waters of Hermanus.
 The 190-mile Garden Route road trip is also not to be missed, before ending with games drives in Addo, Kruger or Sabi Sands national parks.

 Stay where?
 South Africa matches its abundant natural riches with a bounty of man-made hotels.
 Start at Cape View Clifton, a waterfront retreat overlooking the Twelve Apostles, before checking in to Dutch-influenced Leeu Estates in the winelands, then clifftop Birkenhead House near Hermanus and one of several upscale Singita properties in Kruger’s wildlife-roamed bushveld.